Skip to content

 Art

 Where creativity meets technology!
 In this craft camp, students dive into a world of imagination, crafting, and innovation through exciting hands-on projects that blend art, design, and tech.
 Each day brings something new and fun like creating colorful clay toys, jewelry, designing carnival-themed toys with 3D pens, building light-up circuits with Snap Circuits, and illustrating their own digital storybooks.
 Campers will explore color, shape, and storytelling while learning how technology can bring their artistic ideas to life.
 From toys, jewelry and crafts to digital creations, every project encourages self-expression, teamwork, and creativity.
 By the end of the week, each student takes home a collection of their handmade and digital masterpieces—a perfect mix of art, tech, and imagination loved by both boys and girls!
+Students who are participating in a full day camp must bring their own nut-free sack lunch, morning and afternoon snack, and water bottle.
 For questions about this specific class, please contact Northaustin@compuchild.com For more information about this company, please visit compuchild.com

 2026 Summer In-Person Camps